bignerdranch/android-listview-custom-view/BlogPost.md

         // TODO: set up image URL
     }

-That's basically all there is to this pattern.
-It provides several advantages:
+That's about all there is to this pattern.
+While had to create two layout files (instead of one) and a static convenience method for inflation, look at all the advantages we get for it:

 * The `Adapter` implementation is greatly simplified
 * The `ItemView` can be created easily in code or in an XML layout file
 * Any future customizations or configuration-specific changes to the layout of `ItemView` can be handled entirely within that class' implementation and layout files
 * There are no extra "holder" classes or objects created during the process

-Arguably, it has a disadvantage as well.
-The use of two layout files (one for the view and one for its children) slightly complicates the setup.
-If we just used one layout file containing `ItemView` and its children, we could potentially eliminate this issue, but it would make the implementation of `ItemView`'s constructor depend on the correct layout being inflated to trigger it.

 ## Conclusion